 The International Solar Alliance (ISA), the Ministry of New and Renewable Energy, and the World Bank organized a two-day strategic inception workshop on ‘One Sun One World One Grid (OSOWOG)’ wherein all the implementation partners came together and presented their roadmap for OSOWOG.

-OSOWOG will be implemented in three phases – ‘Phase I Pre-feasibility analysis’ will include individual Countries’ assessment, Demand Supply Scenario Projections, RE resource potential assessment and scenario assessment for net zero by 2050; Phase II will focus on key points indicating at political process to choose pilot projects, timeline in terms of commissioning the interlinks and lastly Phase III will be towards setting up the institutional framework including draft policy and regulatory papers.
+OSOWOG will be implemented in three phases – ‘Phase I Pre-feasibility analysis’ will include individual Countries’ assessment, Demand Supply Scenario Projections, RE resource potential assessment, and scenario assessment for net zero by 2050; Phase II will focus on key points indicated at the political process to choose pilot projects, the timeline in terms of commissioning the interlinks and lastly, Phase III will be towards setting up the institutional framework including draft policy and regulatory papers.

 Addressing the virtual workshop, Ajay Mathur, Director General- International Solar Alliance said, “The advantage of interconnecting regional grids to each other provides a huge opportunity in terms of availability of the solar electricity, especially at times in a place where solar electricity is not available from other regional grid where solar electricity is available.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free